Infinite rate mutually catalytic branching in infinitely many colonies: The longtime behavior: Coexistence of types, proof of Theorem Coexistence of types, proof of Theorem 1

 Clearly, the explicit solution is

 \item[(ii)] At time $n\ve$, $X^\ve$ has a discontinuity.
-Independently, each coordinate $X^\ve_{n\ve-}(k)=a_{\ve}X^\ve_{(n-1)\ve}(k)$ is replaced by a random element of $E$ drawn according to the distribution $Q_{X^\ve_{n\ve-}(k)}$. \end{itemize} In order that the solution in Step (i) is well-defined we have to impose some growth condition on the initial states (see \cite[Theorem 1]{KO}).
+Independently, each coordinate $X^\ve_{n\ve-}(k)=\SG_{\ve}X^\ve_{(n-1)\ve}(k)$ is replaced by a random element of $E$ drawn according to the distribution $Q_{X^\ve_{n\ve-}(k)}$. \end{longlist} In order for the solution in Step (i) to be well defined, we have to impose some growth condition on the initial states (see \cite{KO}, Theorem~1).
 Since here we are interested in finite initial states, this growth condition is automatically fulfilled.

-In \cite{KO} it was shown that $X^\ve$ converges as $\ve\to0$ to $X$ in the Skorohod space of paths $[0,\infty)\to([0,\infty)^2)^S$.
+In \cite{KO}, it was shown that $X^\ve$ converges as $\ve\to0$ to $X$ in the Skorohod space of paths $[0,\infty)\to([0,\infty)^2)^S$.
 Define